Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Wang Yi zipping

-This trick relies on a neutral L-stick bug.
+This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
 If you do Wang Yi's regular air attack high in air while keeping L-stick neutral, her air momentum starts building exponentially.
 Eventually she will zip forward at such a high velocity that she can potentially even end up outside the level boundaries.

 The effect is different depending on your frame rate.
 At higher frame rates, the trick is more controllable and it only sends you flying forward at an extremely high speed.
-At low frame rate, your speed increases past all comprehension and your coordinates may end up wrapping (?), causing Wang Yi to essentially teleport somewhere with a small degree of randomness.
+At low frame rate, your velocity increases past all comprehension and your coordinates may end up wrapping (?), causing Wang Yi to essentially teleport somewhere with a small degree of randomness.

 This is without a doubt the single fastest movement tactic in the game - it's so fast that it literally breaks the game's physics.
 It's difficult to control, but being able to go nearly instantly from spot A to spot B can be very handy in speedruns.
 This is also the only known way to teleport past level boundaries, which is a rather unique utility.

-Unfortunately the high difficulty and randomness of this trick makes it mostly relevant for individual level runs.
+Unfortunately, the high difficulty and randomness of this trick makes it mostly relevant for individual level runs.
 You also need a lot of height to really make use of the exponential speed gain.

-This trick DOES work in the original WO3, but it's much harder to set up since your ways of gaining height are so limited.
+This trick DOES work in the original WO3, but it's much harder to set up since your ways of gaining a lot of height are limited.

 **Videos:**\
 1, AKheon's video of using this trick at Battle of Yiling:\